The GenomeComputer Company

 Whole genome, 30x

-Clinical-grade depth. ~4-5 million high-confidence variants per genome, including rare SNVs, indels, and novel variants.
-The complete foundation for lifelong genome exploration.
+The complete foundation for lifelong genetic exploration.
 2-3 week turnaround.

 Order now